in28minutes/HibernateJPAStepByStep/README.md

 StudentProject
 - id
 - student_id
-- project_id
+- project_id  (Not really needed!!!)
-- role_id

-Role
-- id
-- desc
+- task_id

 Task
 - id
+- project_id
 - desc
-- planned_end_date

-StudentProjectTask
-- student_id
-- project_id
-- task_id

 Assumptions
-- 1 Task is performed by 1 Student only at a time and belongs to 1 Project.
-- A Student can be part of multiple Projects and have Multiple Tasks.
+- Student can be in multiple Projects.
+A Project can have multiple Students.
+Many to Many.
-- A Project can have multiple students and multiple tasks.
+- Student can have one Passport and vice versa.
+One to One.
-- One Student has One Passport
+- One Project can have Many Tasks.
+But one Task is associated with One Project Only.
+Many to One.